 What is defrosting in a refrigerator?

-Defrosting in refrigerators is the process of removing ices and built-up moisture from the freezer.
+Defrosting in refrigerators is the process of removing ice and built-up moisture from the freezer.
 Though there are many auto-defrosting features available in modern freezers for the effective working of the refrigerator, it’s best to look for the manual way of cleaning frosts.

 These frosts mainly occur when the door of the refrigerator opens for a longer time.
 Then, the outer air and moisture enter the freezer.
-And without defrosting in refrigerators in some time, this moisture will become frost, and over days it builds up inside the freezer.
+And without defrosting in refrigerators for some time, this moisture will become frost, and over days it builds up inside the freezer.

 This pressurized your freezer to work overtime and invest extra energy to wipe the frosting in case of an auto defrost freezer.
 And if the freezer doesn’t have an auto-defrost feature, then it gets even worse.
 The frosting soon turns into frost and blocks the air vents.
 That’s why you must defrost your freezer periodically.

 Why is it essential to defrost a refrigerator?

 You may feel unconvinced about the importance of defrosting in the refrigerator even after having the auto-defrosting option in the freezer.
 It cleans the evaporator coils and does not attend the inner freezer.
 Here, are some benefits of defrosting regularly.

 1. Defrosting helps in maintaining the efficiency of the freezer